theprimarybrain/theprimarybrain.github.io/_posts/2024-03-13-Toddler-Curriculum-Map.md

 ## Our School Year Homeschool Preschool Calendar

 I have included our favorite 40 themes in the order I choose to teach them to my own children.
 There is no right or wrong order, but I hope this gives you a starting point.
 You can view the **school year calendar** in the download to see how each theme falls over the course of a school year.
 Some years there may be some adjusting needed depending on when holidays fall, but this will give you a great starting point!

+Interested in a closer look at each theme?
+Check out this blog post: [40 Themes for Toddler Lessons and Activities]()

 ## How to Plan a Toddler Lesson